 We’ve had critters from the neighboring woods and fields visit us from time to time, more often now that we’ve added chickens to the mix.
 I remember the weasel that one of our cats dispatched.
-Now, we’ve all seen the Warner Bros. cartoons with the weasel and Foghorn Leghorn but this was not pretend…there was a weasel dead in the yard.
+Now, we’ve all seen the Warner Bros. cartoons with the weasel and Foghorn Leghorn but this did not pretend, there was a weasel dead in the yard.
 That’s the type of critter I alluded to above.
-Not to mention the coyote symphony we hear coming from close by in the fields across the road – that sure gets your attention.
+Not to mention the coyote symphony we hear coming from close by in the fields across the road, which sure gets your attention.
 And, many years ago, our oldest son literally jumped out of his sandals when a bobcat cut loose about 15 yards from our woodshed.
 Would I purposefully go after a coyote, bobcat or any larger predator with a 4-inch-barreled .22?
 Of course not.
 It’s just that you never know when one of those critters will make an appearance.
-I could post, here, the photo I took of two coyotes 108 yards away from our front door but I won’t – you get the point.
+I could post, here, the photo I took of two coyotes 108 yards away from our front door but I won’t, you get the point.
 Sometimes, as in concealed carry, the gun you have with you is way better than the one you left in your nightstand.
 At least you could scare the thing away.

 To sum up uses for this gun, I’d say use it for whatever you desire, that’s legal.
 It shouldn’t disappoint.